DAY 1 BAKU

 Return to Yerevan.
-Continue to the Armenian Genocide Memorial Complex on the hills of Tsitsernakaberd.
+Visit the Armenian Genocide Memorial Complex on the hills of Tsitsernakaberd.
 The Armenian Genocide Memorial Complex houses both the Armenian Genocide Museum, and the Tsitsernakaberd Genocide Memorial.

-Visit the History Museum of Armenia.
-Take a tour of an open air “Vernissage” market, where you can buy some gifts, souvenirs, jewelry and other handicrafts.
-Stop at the popular fruit market “Shouka” to buy traditional sweets and dry fruits.
+Visit the History Museum of Armenia, where amongst other fascinating exhibits you can see the world's oldest known leather shoe.
+Take a tour of an open air "Vernissage" market, where you can buy some gifts, souvenirs, jewelry and other handicrafts.
+Stop at the popular fruit market "Shouka" to buy traditional sweets and dry fruits.
 Overnight in Yerevan.

 DAY 10 YEREVAN – KHOR VIRAP – NORAVANK – ARENI – YEREVAN